Program at a glance

 Informational Interview:

-- Attend an informational interview with the Health Care Assistant - English Language Development instructor to confirm program expectations, and discuss oral communication skills.
-Email hca-esl@camosun.ca to make an appointment for the informational interview.
+• Attend an informational interview with the Health Care Assistant - English Language Development instructor to confirm program expectations, and discuss oral communication skills.

 Information Session:

-- Attendance at a Health Care Assistant - ESL program information session is a program entry requirement and ensures applicants have a strong understanding of the expectations of the Health Care Assistant (HCA) program and the role of the HCA in the work environment.
-An online information session module is available for anyone unable to attend in person.
+• Attendance at a Health Care Assistant program Information Session is required to ensure applicants have a strong understanding of the expectations of the Health Care Assistant (HCA) program and the role of the HCA in the work environment.
+An online Information Session module is available for anyone unable to attend in person.

 Missing admission requirements?